 Smart Pointers

-Smart pointers are more safe pointers than raw pointers and have a structure that automates memory management.
+Smart pointers are safer than raw pointers and have a structure that automates memory management.
 They implement reference counting, which is Jule's default memory management approach.
-A smart pointer is annotated by an &
+A smart pointer is annotated by an & operator.

 Example to smart pointer declarations: